So we have to do zazen. It’s the most important thing in the life of a human being.

-Now, there are about forty thousand Chinese characters in the total Chinese language.
+There are about forty thousand Chinese characters in the total Chinese language.
 Nobody, of course, can possibly know them all, but they exist.
-The ordinary educated person knows, or used to know, some four thousand, and then the specialists know one or two thousand in addition in their own field by which they recognize each other like magic passwords.
 Of course, the Bodhisattvas in China know them all; and the Devil knows them all too!
 He’s been around, and he’s got these forty thousand off — or he thinks he has!

 Listening, by John Aske

 Listening is much less connected with organising or pushing things round in our minds, and in fact listening and the listened-to are much more linked than actor and acted-upon.
 Listening also tends to be more emotionally neutral.

 The modern world seems driven to extinguish silence, as if it were a threat…

 Our purpose for living is to become No-mind/No-self, and a person who has become No-mind/No-self is called a Buddha.
 Each action we make is completely Empty, it is Nothingness, and if we express this using words, this is the ‘Buddha-dharma’.
 It is not possible for the ego to intervene in the Dharma…

 Mindfulness in words — trying to make an internal commentary of what one is doing — is just a kind of illusion.

 Compassion is catching by Trevor Leggett